This is a follow-up article on The perks of offering brand strategy as a designer.

 Use Social to show the progress and the behind the scenes, hint on dates of launch, post announcements, and start building a following and rapport around the brand.
 A blog is a great tool to start because all you need is industry knowledge and you can always tie it in with the product, or deliver free guides to start building a followers list.

-The ways of connecting with the audience are many, and it will widely depend on the context of the business and how much time and budget the brand has to make moves, as well as your marketing knowledge of how to set up a creative brief with strategic input.
+The ways of connecting with the audience are many, and it will widely depend on the context of the business and how much time and budget the brand has to make moves, as well as your marketing knowledge of how to set up a discovery process with strategic input.

 Don't overthink it.
 Strategy is not a plan, strategy is finding out how to use what you know to give you and your client an upper hand and solve a problem creatively.